-Colombia to announce peace talks with ELN rebels: sources
+Colombia to start peace talks with ELN rebels on Oct.
+27

 He is donating his Nobel prize, worth 8 million Swedish crowns ($930,000), to Colombia's conflict victims.

-(Reporting by Helen Murphy and Luis Jiame Acosta; Editing by Andrew Cawthorne and Andrew Hay)
+Additional reporting by Luis Jaime Acosta in Bogota; Editing by Andrew Cawthorne and Cynthia Osterman